kdhira/quick-link/README.md

 ## Installation
 1. Install Jekyll.
-2. Clone the repository.
+2. Fork and clone the repository.
-3. Add files \_includes/header.htm and \_includes/footer.htm
+3. Edit files \_includes/header.htm and \_includes/footer.htm
-    - Optionally add contents to these files if you want a header and/or footer to your page.
+    - Add contents to these files if you want a header and/or footer to your page.
 4. Look at \_data/links/example.yml.
 This is an example/template of how to add links and categories to the page.
 You can edit this file, or make another